brileythomas1/hootowlhoot/TEST_SCRIPT.md

-# Hoot Owl Hoot (recommended to view in a Markdown editor)
+# Hoot Owl Hoot
-This is my CPSC 474 final project for the game Hoot Owl Hoot.
-More details can be found in the video "BThomas_HootOwlHoot" on Canvas Media Library.
+This is my final project for the game Hoot Owl Hoot.
 For this project, I decided to explore different strategies surrounding the game by constructing 5 different agents to determine which are most and least effective as well as to analyze how the game's unique properties interact with the agents.
 Running "make" will create the 4 executables and run a small test suite.

 Research Question: **In the game Hoot Owl Hoot, how much better can an agent utilizing backwards induction via dynamic programming perform compared to four other agents utilizing rule-based, greedy, and MCTS strategies?**